 An exploration of Pendle Hill’s heritage of radical thinkers, non-conformists and change-makers, Pendle Radicals was led by Mid Pennine Arts.
 The project has hugely raised public awareness of some of the stories we have highlighted, and of our area’s distinctive heritage of radicalism in all its forms.
 Never again can anyone claim that Pendle Hill is just about the witches.

 Who do we mean by Pendle Radicals?
-They include George Fox, whose vision at the summit led to the founding of the Quakers, Sir Jonas Moore from Higham, one of the creators of the Greenwich Meridian, Selina Cooper, a hero of the suffrage movement in spite of having to work in the mills from the age of 12… And the extraordinary story of Ethel Carnie Holdsworth, mill worker turned prolific writer and activist, whom the Pendle Radicals volunteer group have chosen to focus on for their first enquiry.
+They include George Fox, whose vision at the summit led to the founding of the Quakers, Sir Jonas Moore from Higham, one of the creators of the Greenwich Meridian, Selina Cooper, a hero of the suffrage movement in spite of having to work in the mills from the age of 12… And the extraordinary story of Ethel Carnie Holdsworth, mill worker turned prolific writer and activist, whom the Pendle Radicals volunteer group chose to focus on.

 Further Information: http://midpenninearts.org.uk/programmes/pendle-radicals/